mgmontenegrocal/mgmontenegrocal.github.io/content/publication/1 Chapter/index.md

 ---
-title: 'A Diagnostic TANK Model for the Housing Market'
+title: 'Forecast Errors and Revisions under Diagnostic Expectations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  -`admin` user
-  # Marcos Gaspar Montenegro Calvimonte
+- Marcos Gaspar Montenegro Calvimonte

 # Author notes (optional)
 #author_notes: